 - 2 cup / 200g almond flour use 2 tablespoons less for super-fine almond flour

 - 4 tbsp lemon juice (circa 1 large lemon)

 - lemon zest, to taste

-Cream the butter, cream cheese, 4 tbsp lemon juice and lemon zest together with the powdered erythritol until smooth.
+- Cream the butter, cream cheese, 4 tablespoon lemon juice and lemon zest together with the powdered erythritol until smooth.
 Use a food processor or an electric mixer.